Hydatidiform Mole Quiz

 Content updated on Nov 2, 2022

-This is a rare condition at the beginning of pregnancy where there is abnormal growth of cells in the placenta, but no viable fetal growth.
-The fetus will not grow and the abnormal tissue should be removed.
+This rare condition occurs early in pregnancy when abnormal cell growth is present in the placenta, but there is no viable fetal growth.
+The fetus will not develop, and the abnormal tissue must be removed.

 Bleeding in between menstrual cycles / periods or after menopause